CPX Student Guidelines

 Where do the cases come from?

-Specific cases are created and/or reviewed by the Faculty Advisory Committee.
+Specific cases are created and/or reviewed by the faculty in the OSCE Committee.
 These faculties assure the cases represent problems with which students should be familiar by the end of the third year.

 How are my skills evaluated?

 Your performance on the CPX will be assessed in the following manner:

 - After each encounter, your simulated patient will enter information about your performance into a computer.
 This information will be converted into a numeric percent-correct score for history-taking, information sharing, and physical examination.
 Interpersonal communication scores will be computed by averaging the ratings from all patients.